-Guinea pigs were kept as an important food source and also used in folk medicine and religious ceremonies.
-They have been commonly used in labs since the 17th century: hence the term ‘guinea pig’.
-Mice and rats have now largely replaced them.
+Guinea pigs were kept as an important food source and also used in folk medicine and religious ceremonies, but more recently have become popular to keep as pets.

-Our little ferret clan is very popular with the kids, although they can be a bit nippy.
+Our ferrets are very popular with kids, although they can be a bit nippy.
 Traditionally they would have been used in ferreting: a method of rabbit-hunting.
 Since there isn’t too much rabbit hunting going on in Stepney, ours are most often sleeping or being taken for walks.
 They have high-vis jackets to comply with all Health & Safety requirements (of course.)

 Our bunnies are waifs and strays.
-Some love having a cuddle but others are a bit wary of people: patience is a must.
-Look for a free volunteer and they’ll be more than happy to let you have a quick fluffy bunny hug.
+Some are very friendly but others are a bit wary of people: patience is a must.
+Look for a free volunteer and they’ll be more than happy to show you where to pick some yummy greens to tempt them.

 Rabbits are Lagomorphs, not rodents, and most domestic rabbits are descendants from the European breed.
 They breed prolifically and have become a huge environmental concern in some countries.